jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Data-To-Cloud/Import-Backup.md

 ![Import Backup 3](../../../../../image/RDS/Import-Backup-3.png)

 ## 4. View Importing Status
-- Click ***Refresh*** and it can be seen that the files are "Importing", and the status of the instance is also changed to “Single Database Backup Recovering".
+- Click ***Refresh*** and it can be seen that the files are "Importing", and the status of the instance is also changed to "Single Database Backup Recovering".
 - View the status of the database.
 It can be seen that the status of the database changes in the following order: "Deleting"-->"Single database backup recovering" --> "Running".